lersi/Magisk/docs/build.md

 ## Signing and Distribution

-- In release builds, the certificate of the key signing the Magisk APK will be used by Magisk's root daemon as a reference to reject and forcefully uninstall any non-matching Magisk apps to protect users from malicious and unverified Magisk APKs.
+- In release builds, the certificate of the key signing the Liorsmagic APK will be used by Liorsmagic's root daemon as a reference to reject and forcefully uninstall any non-matching Liorsmagic apps to protect users from malicious and unverified Liorsmagic APKs.
-- To do any development on Magisk itself, switch to an **official debug build and reinstall Magisk** to turn off the signature check.
+- To do any development on Liorsmagic itself, switch to an **official debug build and reinstall Liorsmagic** to turn off the signature check.
-- To distribute your own Magisk builds signed with your own keys, set your signing configs in `config.prop`.
+- To distribute your own Liorsmagic builds signed with your own keys, set your signing configs in `config.prop`.
 - Check [Google's Documentation](https://developer.android.com/studio/publish/app-signing.html#generate-key) for more details on generating your own key.